-While Halifax used to offer bridging loans, like many high street banks they stopped offering this as a result the credit crunch of 2007/8.
+While Halifax used to offer bridging loans, like many high street banks, they stopped offering this as a result of the credit crunch of 2007/8.

-After the credit crunch, unregulated home owner loans were stopped, and borrowing regulations in general became much tighter.
+After the credit crunch, unregulated homeowner loans were stopped, and borrowing regulations generally became much tighter.

 What are the Alternatives to a Halifax Bridging Loan?

-At Business Expert we have access to the whole of the bridging finance market, with the latest rates at our fingertips as well as knowledge of what LTV each provider will offer.
+At Business Expert, we have access to the bridging finance market with the latest rates and knowledge of what LTV each provider will offer.

-For reasons state above, very few high street banks still offer bridging finance of any kind, and those that do offer it generally to existing clients.
+For reasons stated above, very few high street banks still offer bridging finance of any kind, and those that do offer it generally to existing clients.

 Bridging is now largely the province of specialist lenders, who are as follows: